 But to make that white room look really good, it still needs a little drama.
-Adding a stark contrast to an otherwise white living room decor creates depth and will ground the room. it doesn’t have to be much.
-A black lamp, some deep brown wood tones, a dark grey pillow cover, are all great ways to break up the white and help the eye move around the room.
+Adding a stark contrast to an otherwise white living room decor creates depth and dimension and will ground the room. it doesn’t have to be much.
+A black lamp, some deep brown wood tones, or dark grey accent pillows, are all great ways to break up the white and help the eye move around the room.

 I love the bohemian style of decorating.
-In my bohemian beach guest bedroom I have used wicker and straw to add a touch of color and interest to a white foundation.
+In my bohemian beach guest bedroom I have used wicker and straw to add a touch of color and more warmth and interest to a white foundation.

 And of course, you could add a pop of color.
 But that has a much larger impact than simply adding a dark neutral color.
-It’s where your preference lays, really.
+It’s where your preference lies, really.

 The basic elements of an all white room